--K/--config <config file>
+-K, --config <config file>

 Specify which config file to read curl arguments from.
 The config file is a text file in which command line arguments can be written which then will be used as if they were written on the actual command line.

-Options and their parameters must be specified on the same config file line, separated by whitespace, colon, the equals sign or any combination thereof (however, the preferred separator is the equals sign).
-If the parameter is to contain whitespace, the parameter must be enclosed within quotes.
-Within double quotes, the following escape sequences are available: \\, \\", \t, \n, \r and \v.
-A backslash preceding any other letter is ignored.
+Options and their parameters must be specified on the same config file line, separated by white-space, colon, or the equals sign.
+Long option names can optionally be given in the config file without the initial double dashes and if so, the colon or equals characters can be used as separators.
+If the option is specified with one or two dashes, there can be no colon or equals character between the option and its parameter.

+preceding any other letter is ignored.
 If the first column of a config line is a '#' character, the rest of the line will be treated as a comment.
 Only write one option per physical line in the config file.

-Specify the filename to -K/--config as '-' to make curl read the file from stdin.
+Specify the filename to -K, --config as '-' to make curl read the file from stdin.